Zen: Chanting and rituals

-Most Zen monasteries, temples and centers perform various rituals, services and ceremonies (such as initiation ceremonies and funerals), which are always accompanied by the chanting of verses, poems or sutras.
+Most Zen monasteries, temples, and centers perform various rituals, services, and ceremonies (such as initiation ceremonies and funerals), which are always accompanied by the chanting of verses, poems, or sutras.
 There are also ceremonies that are specifically for the purpose of sutra recitation (Ch. niansong, Jp. nenju) itself.
 Zen schools may have an official sutra book that collects these writings (in Japanese, these are called kyohon).
 Practitioners may chant major Mahayana sutras such as the Heart Sutra and chapter 25 of the Lotus Sutra (often called the "Avalokiteśvara Sutra").
-Dhāraṇīs and Zen poems may also be part of a Zen temple liturgy, including texts like the Song of the Precious Mirror Samadhi, the Sandokai, the Nīlakaṇṭha Dhāraṇī, and the Uṣṇīṣa Vijaya Dhāraṇī Sūtra.
+Dhāraṇīs and Zen poems may also be part of a Zen temple liturgy, including texts like the Song of the Precious Mirror Samadhi, the Cantongqi/Sandokai, the Nīlakaṇṭha Dhāraṇī, and the Uṣṇīṣa Vijaya Dhāraṇī Sūtra.

-The butsudan is the altar in a monastery, temple or a lay person's home, where offerings are made to the images of the Buddha, bodhisattvas and deceased family members and ancestors.
+The butsudan is the altar in a monastery, temple, or a lay person's home, where offerings are made to the images of the Buddha, bodhisattvas, and deceased family members and ancestors.
 Rituals usually center on major Buddhas or bodhisattvas like Avalokiteśvara (see Guanyin), Kṣitigarbha and Manjushri.
 An important element in Zen ritual practice is the performance of ritual prostrations (Jp. raihai) or bows, usually done in front of a butsudan.

-A widely practiced ritual in Chinese Chan is the tantric Yujia Yankou rite that is practiced with the aim of facilitating the spiritual nourishment of all sentient beings.
+A widely practiced ritual in Chan Buddhism is the tantric Yujia Yankou rite, aimed at facilitating the spiritual nourishment of all sentient beings.
 The Chinese holiday of the Ghost Festival might also be celebrated with similar rituals for the dead.
 Funerals are also an important ritual and are a common point of contact between Zen monastics and the laity.
-Statistics published by the Sōtō school state that 80 percent of Sōtō laymen visit their temple only for reasons having to do with funerals and death.
-Seventeen percent visit for spiritual reasons and 3 percent visit a Zen priest at a time of personal trouble or crisis.
+Statistics published by the Sōtō school state that 80 percent of Sōtō laypeople visit their temple only for funerals and other death-related matters.
+Seventeen percent visit for spiritual reasons, and 3 percent visit a Zen priest at a time of personal trouble or crisis.

-Another important type of ritual practiced in Zen are various repentance or confession rituals (懺悔, Ch.
+Another important type of ritual practiced in Zen is various repentance or confession rituals (懺悔, Ch.
 Chànhǔi, Jp.
 Zange) that were widely practiced in all forms of Chinese Mahayana Buddhism.
 Some popular examples of such a ritual in Chan Buddhism is the Dabei Chan, composed by the Tiantai Patriarch Siming Zhili, and the Jewelled Repentance of the Emperor of Liang, composed by the Chan master Baozhi.
-Dogen also wrote a treatise on repentance, the Shushogi.
+Dogen also wrote a treatise on repentance, which is included in the modern compilation known as the Shushogi.

-Other rituals could include rites dealing with local deities (kami in Japan), and ceremonies on Buddhist holidays such as Buddha's Birthday.
+Other rituals could include rites to local deities (kami in Japan) and ceremonies on Buddhist holidays such as Buddha's Birthday.
 Another popular form of ritual in Japanese Zen is Mizuko kuyō (Water child) ceremonies, which are performed for those who have had a miscarriage, stillbirth, or abortion.
 These ceremonies are also performed in American Zen Buddhism.